hning86/azuremlps/README.md

 There are 3 ways to specify these values:

-1. Create a default _config.json_ file in the same folder where you are running the PowerShell commandlets.
+1. Create a default _config.json_ file in the same folder where the _AzureMLPS.dll_ file is located.
 A sample config file is included in the ZIP package so you can simply modify it:

 	_config.json_